Our Communities

 Franklin

 Recognized by the National and NY Register of Historic Places, Sharon Springs was once a thriving destination for city dwellers looking to escape the summer heat.
-In its heyday, it was a popular alternative to Saratoga Springs, boasting four different, natural mineral waters.
+Today, most visitors come to see the flagship store of Beekman 1802.

 Several hotels were built in the mid-1800s, and some are now being restored.